-Educational system
+Education system

-Primary school students are often allowed to go home at lunchtime, however some (inner-city) primary schools have a continurooster which means that the students stay on school premises and remain in the care of the school or overblijfouders (parents that volunteer to help at lunchtime).
+Primary school students are often allowed to go home at lunchtime, however some primary schools have a continurooster which means that the students stay on school premises and remain in the care of the school or overblijfouders (parents that volunteer to help at lunchtime).
 For parents wanting their child to stay at school they can utilise tussenschoolse opvang – TSO (lunchtime care).
 Primary schools charge an extra fee for TSO or a continurooster, it is not included in standard yearly contributions.

 There are many primary schools in the Maastricht Region, with various types of educational philosophies.